viamrobotics/agent-provisioning/README.md

 * hotspot_password: Defaults to `viamsetup`
   * Wifi password for provisioning hotspot.

+## Mobile App Provisioning
+If using the Viam mobile app, and your device has been pre-installed with the agent (per above steps) you can use it to configure your robot, instead of the captive web portal.

+### Steps in Viam mobile app
+Download the Viam mobile app from [Apple App Store](https://apps.apple.com/vn/app/viam-robotics/id6451424162) or [Google Play](https://play.google.com/store/apps/details?id=com.viam.viammobile&hl=en&gl=US).

+Within the [Viam mobile app](https://docs.viam.com/fleet/#the-viam-mobile-app) once logged in, navigate to an organization, then to a location, then inside any location tap "Add new smart machine", and follow the instructions in app.
+See the mobile app documentation for further details.

 ## User Configuration
 No configuration is neccessary for normal end-user use.
 Provisioning mode will start a hotspot when either not configured (no /etc/viam.json) or not online.